 At the end of April 2018, The Ulsan Library reopened in the previously abandoned Yeocheon sanitation facility site.
 The first basement level and third floor were completely renovated to house the largest main library in the country.
 The new plan includes an Auditorium, which comfortably seats 300 people and now regularly conducts film screenings, concerts, and other humanities events, as well as a variety of educational courses for users of all ages.
 Today, 130,000 users visit the Ulsan Library every month, and it welcomes approximately 7,000 users a day.

-Using RFID technology to provide stellar service and free staff time for cultural programs in Korea’s leading library
+Using RFID technology to provide stellar service and free staff time for cultural programmes in Korea’s leading library

 To meet its mission as a place of intercultural exchange, Ulsan Library knew it was imperative that they find the most efficient way to sort and reshelve materials.
 From the beginning, the library decided to implement RFID library technology, self-checkout, and automated return and sorting technology.
 Impressed with bibliotheca’s modern, sleek and intuitive solutions, as well as their maintenance service packages, the library installed a full suite of bibliotheca products: selfCheck kiosks, security detection gates, remoteLockers, and a flex AMH.
 The world-class solutions and RFID technology have inspired confidence in the modern self-service service model and allowed Ulsan Library to become the benchmark for libraries in the region.

 Library services extend access to all citizens regardless of physical ability

 The Ulsan Library is a large space that is highly utilised by all citizens.
 It was very important that all users, regardless of physical ability, be able to access the library and easily use all self-service solutions.